 In accordance with the MEF Directives (finally including the MEF Directive of 31 January 2023) and in compliance with current legislation - FS SpA's BoD has drafted general criteria for the selection of candidates for positions on the Boards of Directors and the Boards of Statutory Auditors of the Group companies, also to create a balance of diversity on such boards.
-Specifically: identifying the best candidates in terms of professionalism and skills and, except for the specific corporate
+Specifically: identifying the best candidates in terms of professionalism and skills and, except for the specific corporate governance structures, to achieve an optimal mix also considering also age and gender, in the pursuit of the companies' sustainable success; valuing the in-house skills of Group employees; abstaining from appointing the Directors of the Holding company, unless they have been assigned ongoing management duties within the same Holding company; establishing that remuneration is all-inclusive, with the appointed members required to return the fees.
+FS SpA has transposed these criteria in its internal policies and has established procedures to follow for the renewal of the corporate bodies of all FS Group companies.
+Furthermore, in accordance with the abovementioned Directives, for the subsidiaries indirectly controlled by the MEF, before appointing the members of its bodies, FS SpA informs the MEF of the outcome of its preliminary assessment of the quality and aptitude of the potential candidates.

-27 The Sustainability Reporting & Compliance function for impact materiality and the Climate Risk Resilience function for financial materiality.
-28 The list of impacts, risks, and opportunities associated with sustainability issues presented to the administrative, management and supervisory bodies can be found in the paragraph on the Stakeholder management and double materiality process of the Consolidated Sustainability Report.
+The Sustainability Reporting & Compliance function for impact materiality and the Climate Risk Resilience function for financial materiality.
+The list of impacts, risks, and opportunities associated with sustainability issues presented to the administrative, management and supervisory bodies can be found in the paragraph on the Stakeholder management and double materiality process of the Consolidated Sustainability Report.